pgilad/unquoted-property-validator/readme.md

 ## Results

-Your string input will be checked and you will get 3 flags as output:
+Your property input will be checked and you will get 3 flags as output:

 ### needsQuotes

-Whether you must quote your input in order to use it in an object literal:
+Quotes can only be omitted if the property name is a numeric literal or a valid identifier name:

 ```js
 var obj = {
         nonQuoted: true,